qtile/qtile/docs/manual/config/hooks.rst

 Hooks
 =====

-Qtile provides a mechanism for subscribing to certain events in ``libqtile.hook``.
+Qtile provides a mechanism for subscribing to certain events in ``liblavinder.hook``.
 To subscribe to a hook in your configuration, simply decorate a function with the hook you wish to subscribe to.